-The School of Education also offers:
+The School of Education also offers

 - a one-year full-time graduate diploma course for graduates, leading to the award of the Diploma in Education (DipEd).
-See Graduate Study later in this handbook. - graduate study programs leading to the award of the degrees Doctor of Philosophy (PhD), Master of Education awarded at Pass and Honours levels (MEd), and Master of Educational Administration awarded at Pass and Honours levels (MEd-Admin).
+See Graduate Study later in this handbook. - a two-year full-time course for graduates leading to the award of the degree of Bachelor of Education with Honours (BEd Hons).
 See Graduate Study later in this handbook.